-Named for the late Abdul Madjid Zabuli, a businessman and philanthropist who was committed to improving education in Afghanistan, the Zabuli Education Center is located 30 miles outside of Kabul in the district of Deh’Subz.
-This district is comprised of several villages, with a total of approximately 100,000 residents including a large number of nomadic families.
+Founded by Afghan native Razia Jan, the school was named for the late Abdul Madjid Zabuli, a businessman and philanthropist who was committed to improving education in Afghanistan.
+The Zabuli Education Center is located 30 miles outside of Kabul in Deh’Subz, a district comprised of several villages, with a total of approximately 100,000 residents including a large number of nomadic families.

 The Zabuli Education Center is built on the historic site of a former boys’ school.
 The gift of a beloved Afghan king in the 1930s, the original building was all but destroyed by 30 years of war and terrorism.
-The new three-story building is located in a relatively safe area within walking distance of seven villages.
-Students range in age from 4 to 22.
-The curriculum is both academic and practical, taught by experienced, native teachers.
+Rebuilt in 2007, our three-story building is located in a relatively safe area within walking distance of seven villages.

 |Student attendance rate||93%|